 Privacy Key Defines the Privacy Key (LSB).
 If only authentication is required, 20 bytes are defined.
 If both privacy and authentication are required, 36 bytes are defined.
 Each byte in hexadecimal character strings is two hexadecimal digits.
 Each byte can be separated by a period or colon.

-The Add to List button adds the Group Membership configuration to the respective table at the bottom of the screen.
+Use the Add to List button to add the Group Membership configuration to the respective table at the bottom of the screen.

 SNMP > Communities